 Foreign currency transactions are re-measured into the functional currency of the company using the exchange rates prevailing on the dates of the transactions or valuation where items are re-measured.
 At each balance sheet date, monetary assets and liabilities that are denominated in foreign currencies are retranslated at the rates prevailing at that date.
-Non-monetary items carried at fair value that are denominated in foreign currencies are translated at the rates prevailing at the date when the fair value was determined.
-Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.
+Non-monetary items carried at fair value that are denominated in foreign currencies are translated at the rates prevailing at the rates prevailing at the tates prevailing at the tates prevailing at the date when the fair value was determined.
+Non-monetary items of historical cost in a foreign currency are not retranslated.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the income statement.